wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;How do you come to know a state of pure being which is neither conscious nor unconscious?
 All knowledge is in consciousness only.
 There may be such a state as the abeyance of the mind.
 Does consciousness then appear as the witness?

 **M:**&ensp;The witness only registers events.
-In the abeyance of the mind even the sense ‘I Am’ dissolves.
-There is no ‘I Am’ without the mind.
+In the abeyance of the mind even the sense ‘I am’ dissolves.
+There is no ‘I am’ without the mind.

 **Q:**&ensp;Without the mind means without thoughts.
-‘I Am’ as a thought subsides.
+‘I am’ as a thought subsides.
 ‘I am’ as the sense of being remains.

 **M:**&ensp;All experience subsides with the mind.
 Without the mind there can be no experiencer nor experience.